microsoftgraph/msgraph-sdk-powershell/src/Sites/v1.0/docs/Update-MgGroupSiteAnalytic.md

               - `[Title <String>]`: A brief description of the task.
             - `[WellknownListName <String>]`: wellknownListName
         - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`: The groups, including nested groups, and directory roles that a user is a member of.
 Nullable.
-        - `[UsageLocation <String>]`: A two-letter country code (ISO standard 3166).
-Required for users that are assigned licenses due to legal requirements to check for availability of services in countries.
+        - `[UsageLocation <String>]`: A two letter country code (ISO standard 3166).
+Required for users that are assigned licenses due to legal requirement to check for availability of services in countries.
 Examples include: US, JP, and GB.
 Not nullable.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
         - `[UserPrincipalName <String>]`: The user principal name (UPN) of the user.
 The UPN is an Internet-style sign-in name for the user based on the Internet standard RFC 822.
 By convention, this should map to the user's email name.
-The general format is alias@domain, where the domain must be present in the tenant's collection of verified domains.
+The general format is alias@domain, where domain must be present in the tenant's collection of verified domains.
 This property is required when a user is created.
 The verified domains for the tenant can be accessed from the verifiedDomains property of organization.NOTE: This property can't contain accent characters.
 Only the following characters are allowed A - Z, a - z, 0 - 9, ' . - _ ! # ^ ~.
 For the complete list of allowed characters, see username policies.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, endsWith) and $orderby.
         - `[UserType <String>]`: A string value that can be used to classify user types in your directory, such as Member and Guest.
 Returned only on $select.
 Supports $filter (eq, ne, not, in, and eq on null values).
 NOTE: For more information about the permissions for member and guest users, see What are the default user permissions in Microsoft Entra ID?
       - `[CreatedDateTime <DateTime?>]`: Date and time of item creation.
 Read-only.
       - `[Description <String>]`: Provides a user-visible description of the item.
 Optional.